 The only fly in the ointment is Vietnam, which requires US passport holders to get prior visa approval at a Vietnamese Embassy or Consulate.
 Read about Vietnam's visa and requirements to get one.

-For visa requirements in the rest of Southeast Asia, read this list of visa requirements for US Citizens in Southeast Asia (by country).
+For visa requirements in the rest of Southeast Asia, make sure to review this list of visa requirements for US Citizens in Southeast Asia (by country).

 02 of 05